Article I. Name

 - The Board shall establish the policies and direction of the Organization.

-- The Board shall work closely with the Library Director and Staff Liaison to manage the affairs of the Organization.
+- The Board shall work closely with the Library Director and Staff Liaison.

 - The Board shall operate within the laws governing 501(c)(3) organizations.